Podcast Parlor

 New for Faculty & Staff

 This fall, the Language and Intercultural Learning Center hosts a new opportunity for Valpo faculty and staff.
 Podcast Parlor is an occasional group for faculty and staff interested in discussing language matters and intercultural perspectives.
-The group meets five times this semester, each time on a Thursday, 12:00 – 1:15 pm.
+The group meets five times this semester, usually (but not always) on a Thursday, 12:00 – 1:15 pm.
 See below for dates and episode links.
 If you want to receive a reminder message about upcoming discussions, please contact Carol Goss at carol.goss@valpo.edu.

 Episode Discussion Schedule